How to Use a Butt Plug: The Ultimate Anal Play Guide for Beginners (2026)

 How to use a butt plug

-🍑 Step 2: How to Insert a Butt Plug (Painless Technique)
+๐Ÿ‘ Step 2: How to Insert a Butt Plug for the First Time

 1. Relaxation: Lie on your side or back with knees bent.
 Relax your jaw (weirdly, a relaxed jaw helps relax the pelvic floor).